theRemix/Websockets_and_Server-Sent-Events/OUTLINE.md

     - raw, still http
         - client must close after write!
     - [node bidi example](./node-bidi.js)

+What would we do if we want to update the ui with current info from the server using HTTP?

 ## Explain bidirectional communication over network sockets